mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-06-thursday_morning_taxonomy.md

 - What do the markers and classifications reveal about your MAG?
 - How does the GTDB tree structure provide insight into evolutionary relationships?

-**Credit**:
-Acknowledgment to Phil Hugenholtz and the GTDB team for their groundbreaking work in microbial genomics and taxonomy.

----

-### Summary

-Students will leave this session with practical experience running GTDB-Tk, interpreting results, and understanding the importance of consistent microbial taxonomy.